NullDev/nulldev.org/blog/posts/why-nns-are-not-blackboxes.md

 3. Apply activation.
 4. Pass to the next layer.

-If you follow the SGD and you actually "read" what the NN is doing, you can read out data points like $x_i, f(x_i)$ and "pull out" functions using [symbolic regression](https://en.wikipedia.org/wiki/Symbolic_regression) and can thus algorithmically approximate what the NN is doing.
+If you follow the [Stochastic gradient descent (SGD)](https://en.wikipedia.org/wiki/Stochastic_gradient_descent) and you actually "read" what the NN is doing, you can read out data points like $x_i, f(x_i)$ and "pull out" functions using [symbolic regression](https://en.wikipedia.org/wiki/Symbolic_regression) and can thus algorithmically approximate what the NN is doing.

 That's it.
 The **systematic rules are 100% known**.
-Neural networks are not “mystical black boxes,” they are just *very large, nonlinear functions*.
+Neural networks are not "mystical black boxes," they are just *very large, nonlinear functions*.
 Millions of parameters don't make it any less of a function.

 We can even go as far as explaining for _each_ new input X, why the network outputs Y.
 You can calculate